A guide to travelling with your baby for the first time

 Travel cover for the whole family

 Travel cover for tiny tots doesn’t need to bring extra hassle.
-It can be easier to take out family travel insurance that covers everyone.
+It could be easier to take out family travel insurance that covers everyone.
 You’ll often simply need to enter the date of birth of all children travelling when you buy the cover.

-If you’ve split up with your partner and aren’t sure whether any family members are still covered by your insurance, our guide to family travel insurance could help.
 If you’re separated or divorced and your children don’t live with you, some travel insurance providers will still allow you to take out a family or single-parent policy.

 • Whether you must all live together at the same address.